sierranmorales/sierranmorales.github.io/projects/FindSupernovae.md

 In order to locate supernovae, we must compare multiple images of the same spot in space, taken at different times.
 We must align and subtract these images, using TweakReg and AstroDrizzle, in order to locate any differences in light, which may indicate a supernova.

 The training data consists of real aligned and drizzled images with false supernovae planted into them.

+Once trained, the neural network will be ran over all images in the Hubble Space Telescope archive.

 </p>